Sheppsu/Sheppsu/README.md

 ### Welcome to my profile

 I have been programming since around 2017, and am self-taught.
 My most used languages are Python and Lua.
-I used a lot of Lua in making Roblox games (was for about 2 years) and Python to explore various areas of programming.
+I used a lot of Lua in making Roblox games (was for about 2 years) and Python to explore various areas of programming (was the first language I learned).

 I know a decent amount of css, html, Java, C, C#, and little bit of Javascript and SQL.